Our Curriculum Intent

 Our main aim for Science at King's Hedges is to develop a sense of excitement and curiosity for the subject through practical, enquiry based learning.
 Pupils will also make links with other subjects (particularly Maths and Computing) in order to fully understand and analyse the subject.

-ICT is now called computing – The ICT curriculum has been replaced with a new Computing Curriculum with a new focus on practical programming and with a greater emphasis on computational thinking.
+The Computing curriculum focuses on practical programming and with a greater emphasis on computational thinking.

-The new curriculum places a greater emphasis on enriching pupils understanding of the interaction between physical and human processes, and how landscapes and environments are formed.
-We take a unit based approach, where pupils’ understanding is enriched through enquiry.
+The geography curriculum places a greater emphasis on enriching pupils understanding of the interaction between physical and human processes, and how landscapes and environments are formed.
+We take a theme based approach, where pupils’ understanding is enriched through enquiry.
 At least one unit of work each term will be Geography based.

 At King’s Hedges school, we strive to give DT a purpose by making something (product) for someone (user) for some purpose.
 Pupils are taught that everything has been designed and made by somebody, and so we look at real-life examples of designers, chefs, engineers and technologists to inspire them and give them a reason for their learning and product-making.
 As much and wherever possible, we try to make cross-curricular links, including ICT, to provide a more rounded and purposeful curriculum.
 There is one DT-based topic carried out in every year group per term so that pupils can experience and develop range of skills, which are developed year on year.